Nine Dead: Release

 The first stills from the film were released onto the film's official MySpace page on August 17, 2008.
 The poster was released onto the official website on March 3, 2009.

 The film had a limited release on November 6, 2009 and was set to be released on DVD on March 9, 2010.

 The first teaser trailer was released onto the film's official website; that trailer is less than a minute long.
 The full-length 2-3 minute long trailer is now available on the Fabrication Films official website.

-The film is available to watch instantly on Netflix as of September 2013.
-Netflix ceased streaming of this movie on 2014/06/30.
+The film was available to watch instantly on Netflix as of September 2013.
+Netflix ceased streaming of this movie on June 30, 2014.

 The film is available to watch instantly on iTunes.

 Reception

 Justin Felix of DVD Talk said, "I liked all but about 30 seconds of what I saw here, but I suspect I'm not the only one who'll watch this film and feel let down by the silly and incomplete final ending to this movie.
 Eh.
 I'll give it a mild recommendation - and encourage everyone to just press "stop" on their DVD players after the killer unmasks himself and reveals the final pieces of the puzzle.
 This is where the movie should have ended."